course-details-portlet

 Learning methods and activities

-Blockwise lectures on campus and group work with electronic submission.
-There will be sessions over up to a total of 6 days during the semester, and the students have 4 compulsory assignments.
-The work requirements will be student-active, with exercises with image data; either pictures taken at their own workplace, or customized data sets.
-The assignments can also be linked to ongoing research projects at the department.
-All assignments come with written and / or video-based tutorials.
-Work requirements facilitate thematic interconnection of theory and practice.
-All learning resources are made available via the e-learning platform: articles, links, short films (animations, lectures, etc.), self-tests, answers to assignments and discussion forums with students and teachers.
+Blockwise lectures and group work with electronic submission.
+Sessions will be held (on campus and/or digitally) over up to eight days during the semester, and students have four compulsory assignments.
+The assignments will be student-active, with exercises with imaging data.
+All exercises come with written and / or video-based tutorials.
+The assignments facilitate the thematic linking of theory and practice.
+All learning resources are made available via the e-learning platform: articles, links, short films (animations, lectures etc.), answers to assignments and discussion forums with students and teachers.

 Specific conditions